Platform-OS/platformos-documentation/pages/reference/custom_attributes/custom-image.md

 ## Version defaults

 Each custom image upon creation is saved in three versions.
-Each version has a different predefined dimension and method used to resize the image.

 The defaults are: